 Deutsche Börse Trading Up 2.0 %

-Shares of DBOEY stock traded up $0.64 during trading hours on Tuesday, hitting $32.75.
-381,407 shares of the company were exchanged, compared to its average volume of 206,236.
-The company has a market capitalization of $61.67 billion, a PE ratio of 28.73, a PEG ratio of 3.54 and a beta of 0.76.
-The business has a 50 day moving average of $29.39 and a two-hundred day moving average of $25.65.
-Deutsche Börse has a 52 week low of $19.11 and a 52 week high of $33.00.
+Shares of DBOEY traded up $0.64 during mid-day trading on Tuesday, hitting $32.75.
+The company's stock had a trading volume of 381,407 shares, compared to its average volume of 206,236.
+The firm has a market capitalization of $61.67 billion, a price-to-earnings ratio of 28.73, a PEG ratio of 3.54 and a beta of 0.76.
+The company's 50-day moving average is $29.39 and its 200-day moving average is $25.66.
+Deutsche Börse has a 52-week low of $19.11 and a 52-week high of $33.00.

-Deutsche Börse Company Profile
+About Deutsche Börse

 (